 1. When dealing with numbered lists that are multi line and include things like code blocks, use the space indentation to get what you want.
 For example: this is indented four (4) spaces and represents a new paragraph of text.
 And here, we are adding a code block in.
 It is also indented by the same four (4) spaces as our paragraph: ``` dnf update ``` 2.
 Here's our second listed item.
 Because we used the indentation (above) it renders with the next sequence of numbering (in other words, 2), but if we had entered item 1 without the indentation (in the subsequent paragraph and code), then this would show up as item 1 again, which is not what we want.

 Tables help us to lay out command options, or in the above case, admonition types and descriptions.
-Here's how the table above is entered:
+Here's how the table in the Admonitions section above is entered:

 Note that it isn't necessary to have each column broken down by size (as we've done in the first part of the table), but it is certainly more readable in the markdown source file.
 It can get confusing when you string the items together, simply by breaking the columns with the pipe character "|" wherever the natural break would be, as you can see in the last two items of the table.

 Block quotes are actually designed for quoting text from other sources to include in your documentation, but they don't have to be used that way.
-We've had several people use block quotes instead of tables, for instance, to list out some options.
+Some contributors use block quotes instead of tables, for instance, to list out some options.
 Examples of block quotes in markdown would be:

 > **an item** - A description of that item > **another item** - Another description of that item